Book Apartment in Bratislava and visit Bratislava sights.

 Bratislava Castle or Hrad sits on a hill overlooking the city.
-Initially a Roman frontier post, there has been a castle at this site since the 9th century.
+Initially a Roman frontier post, there has been a castle since the 9th century.
 In 1881, it was reduced to rubble due to a fire and wasn’t reconstructed until the mid 1900s.
 Its appearance has been likened to an upside down table with four corner towers that look like table legs.

-The Castle is worth a visit for the various rooms of The History Museum and the National Museum as well as the panoramic views over the city.
+This Bratislava sight is worth a visit for the various rooms of The History Museum and the National Museum as well as the panoramic views over the city.

 St. Martin’s Cathedral is Bratislava’s foremost Gothic structure.
 The church, originally built in the 13th century in the Romanesque style, was replaced by a 3-nave Gothic Dome in the late 14th century.

 Then, in the 16th century, the Dome became the coronation church of Hungarian kings.
 There were 19 Hungarian Emperors including Maria Theresia crowned in the cathedral.

 Primatial Palace, built in 1778 is considered as one the most beautiful building in Bratislava.
 Its pale pink and white exterior is topped with various marble statues.
 Not only statues but also a large cast iron cardinal’s hat was placed on the roof.

 The palace is filled with large oil portraits of Hapsburg royalty.
 Above all, one from 1742 of Marie Therese at her coronation.
 Another major attraction in the palace is the ornate Hall of Mirrors.
 Although built on a smaller scale than Versailles, the Hall is still an impressive sight.
 Furthermore, Napoleon and Francis I signed the Treaty of Pressberg (Bratislava’s former name) in 1805 there.